-- 53. Model → Risks → External reproducibility of unintentional harm evaluation Definition: Are the evaluations of the model's risks related to unintentional harm repro ducible by external entities? - Notes: For an evaluation to be reproducible by an external entity, we mean that the associated data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
+53. Model \rightarrow Risks \rightarrow External reproducibility of unintentional harm evaluation

+- Definition: Are the evaluations of the model's risks related to unintentional harm reproducible by external entities? - Notes: For an evaluation to be reproducible by an external entity, we mean that the associated data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
 In addition, the evaluation protocol should be sufficiently described such that if the evaluation is reproduced, any discrepancies with the developer's results can be resolved.
 We recognize that there does not exist an authoritative or consensus standard for what is required for an evaluation to be deemed externally reproducible.
 Evaluations on standard benchmarks are assumed to be sufficiently reproducible for the purposes of this index.
-We will award this point for reproducibility of multiple disclosed evaluations.
-In the event that an evaluation is not reproducible, a justification by the developer for why it is not possible for the evaluation to be made reproducible may suffice. - References: Leakage and the reproducibility crisis in machine-learning-based science, Ethical and social risks of harm from Language Models
+We will award this point for reproducible, a justification by the developer for why it is not possible for the evaluation to be made reproducible may suffice. - References: Leakage and the reproducibility crisis in machine-learning-based science, Ethical and social risks of harm from Language Models